 To prepare for disruptions

-Social media monitoring will help analyzing the conversations that take place in public pages and form a well-exercised emergency response protocol.
+Social media monitoring will help analyze the conversations that take place on public pages and form a well-exercised emergency response protocol.
 The protocol will have an essential public affair element that will include specific team members appointed for social media communication.

 Social media monitoring for real-time flight tracker & alerts

 You might have seen flight cancellations or changes in flight schedules at a short notice.
 It results in confusion and chaos.
 Airlines companies need to provide accurate information beforehand.
 They can use social media analytics to understand the need of the hour and form a response team.
 The response team can provide real-time weather updates regarding unexpected weather conditions.

 For instance, many international airlines informed their boarding passengers about the volcanic eruption in 2010 through social media.
 This helped the passengers plan well for their air trip.

 The Airline industry is concerned about its image in people’s eyes as it’s a service industry.
 Even a single complaint on social media could ruin their brand image.
 On the other hand, a positive review can spread positive word of mouth among the audience.

 This game of review and ratings has changed the consumer mindset.
 People try to find the correlation between online reputation and the prices that brand charges.
 This correlation is called reputation pricing, about which today’s savvy travelers are concerned.
 They make their choices based on reputation pricing.